 #3 – Misappropriation of Assets

-This is the most common and most prevalent type of fraud.
+It is the most common and most prevalent type of fraud.
 These employees are misusing the assets of the company for their benefit.

 #4 – Misrepresentation of Financial Statement

 This type of fraud generally happens at a higher level of company for showing the better performance of the company against the actual performance so that investors will not hesitate to invest in the company and lenders can easily offer loans at the lower interest rates.
-Top management will also get benefited by getting bonuses or incentives on the basis of company performance.
+Top management will also get benefited by getting bonuses or incentives based on company performance.
 Misrepresentation can be done by showing less provision against accrued expenses or debtors, hiding any contingent liability, not giving the proper disclosure about the information which can influence the investor or lenders.

 Steps of Forensic Audit

-There are four steps are
+There are four steps of forensic audit:

 - Planning the investigation